HsxinDy/-DorisCodeCraftRepoHub/README.md

 Further detail of the algorithmn for this project could be assessed through the file `Credit Card Fraud Detection.ipynb`.

 ## Conclusion
-These projects reflect my practical experience and proficiency in applying data analysis and machine learning techniques to address complex
+These projects showcase my practical experience and proficiency in applying data analysis and machine learning techniques.
+Each project highlights my capability in navigating complex datasets and addressing real-world challenges effectively.